adamfowleruk/crosscryptfs/README.md

 ## License and Copyright

 All software files are licensed Apache 2.0 unless otherwise stated.
 All documentation is licensed CC-BY-4.0.
 Copyright the crosscryptfs project authors 2023 All Rights Reserved.

+See the [AUTHORS.MD file](AUTHORS.md) for a list of project authors.